-Facebook fulfills people’s natural need to connect; Twitter is really good at letting users message quickly and easily; YouTube taps into our desire to both see into each other’s lives and be a star.
-At the core, they are all solving a real problem or fulfilling a common desire and they all do it really, really well.
-Even with a substandard interface, you can still generate stickiness if you’re solving a real and persistent problem.
+Facebook fulfills our inherent need to connect; Twitter is great for sharing thoughts quickly and easily; YouTube taps into our desire to both see into each other’s lives and be a star.
+At the core, they are all solving a real problem or fulfill a desire, and they do it well.

-If you want people to come back, you have to give them a reason.
+If you want people to come back, you need to give them a reason.
 Imagine using a fitness app that never adds new routines.
-You might work out hard for a few months and then invariably get bored once you run out of fresh content.
+You might work out for a few months, but ultimately, you’ll get bored once you run out of fresh content.
 Adding new features and personalized content to your app on a regular basis re-engages users and keeps them from losing interest.
-If your users are wondering what they’re missing when they’re not in your app, then you’re definitely doing something right.
+If your users are wondering what they’re missing when they’re not in your app, then you’re doing something right.

-Building a strong brand personality that resonates with target audiences can create fierce loyalty among your user base.
-If you’re delivering the things your target audience likes and you’ve branded it effectively, people are less likely to switch even if there is a slightly better feature elsewhere.
-An emotional connection creates a barrier to leaving.
-Facebook’s On This Day and Friendship Anniversary videos are great examples of how the social media giant has branded itself as part of your life story.
-Leaving Facebook means losing all that history.
+Building a strong brand personality that resonates with your target audiences can create fierce loyalty among your user base.
+If you’re delivering authentic, valuable experiences and you’ve branded it effectively, people are less likely to switch to a competitor.

 Ultimately, stickiness is an engagement metric that indicates long-term mobile app health.
 Formula: Power Users (% of people who open an app 10+ times per month) + Loyal Users (% of people who return to an app within three months of their first session) = App Stickiness.

 Make stickiness one of the key metrics you keep tabs on regularly so nurturing it stays top of mind.
 This will play an important part in the decisions you make across any design, development, or marketing aspect of your app.